YtFlow/ytflow-book/src/plugins/simple-dispatcher.md

 ## Note

-`simple-dispatcher` matches all the rules sequentially, therefore not suitable for large number of rules.
+For large number of rules, `simple-dispatcher` may not be efficient as it matches all the rules sequentially.
+In this case, consider using [`rule-dispatcher`](./rule-dispatcher.md) instead.

 ## Revision History

 - 2023-04-29: Use human representation for IP CIDR.
+- 2023-06-05: Fixed access points, `fallback_tcp`, `fallback_udp` types.
+- 2023-06-05: Add recommendation for `rule-dispatcher`.